List of Gargoyles characters: Quincy Hemings

 Quincy Hemings made his first appearance in the SLG comic.
 He is a Chief Steward at the White House.
 Xanatos meets him at the White House, and mistakes him for Duval due to their shared rank number.
 Hemings mentioned being on staff since the administration of Theodore Roosevelt, and being in his current position since the Lyndon B. Johnson administration.
 He gave Xanatos an assignment from The Illuminati.
 The assignment required Xanatos to retrieve the Stone Of Destiny.

-While Hemings doesn't appear onscreen, Greg Weisman envisioned the voice of the character to be Morgan Freeman.
+While Hemings does not appear onscreen, Greg Weisman envisioned the voice of the character to be Morgan Freeman.

 Falstaff

 Falstaff (went by the name John Oldcastle) was a father figure to Dingo, but for reasons unknown, strangled Dingo's mother.
-Upon the arrival of The Redemption Squad at his island base (which is really a ship), Falstaff insisted that The Illuminati are the good guys, determined to save the world, and allowed The Redemption Squad to speak to Fiona Canmore and Thailog, so they can vouch for the Illuminati.
+Upon the arrival of the Redemption Squad at his island base (which is really a ship), Falstaff insisted that The Illuminati are the good guys, determined to save the world, and allowed the Redemption Squad to speak to Fiona Canmore and Thailog, so they can vouch for the Illuminati.
 The Redemption Squad claimed to want membership, but Falstaff was aware of their bluff and sent his associates to fight the Squad.
 After the fight, he departed, but not before sinking the ship.